ZosBHAI/tech_notes/technical_notes/Fabric_Snapshot_Isolation.md

 2. Wait for a short interval
 3. Retry until success
 - **Fixed Retry Vs Programmatic Retry**
-> Fixed retry is a configuration-based approach that requires no custom code, but it offers limited control over retry behavior.
+> Fixed retry is a out-of-box no-code solution, but it offers limited control over retry behavior.
 In contrast, programmatic retry provides greater implementation flexibility, allowing explicit definition of stop conditions (such as a maximum number of retry attempts) and wait strategies (such as exponential backoff between retries).

 ### 🏗️ Solution 3: Use an OLTP Database (Microsoft-Recommended)